 I recently shared a plane ride with a mom traveling with two young children.
 That mom was ON.
 We all know how that feels; the energy it takes to occupy attention, soothe, distract, cuddle, feed, juggle.
 As we were preparing to get off the plane, I told her that when I travelled with my babies, I felt like there should be a parade at the end of the flight.
 I understood that deep sigh of relief for having made it combined with the recognition of emotional work.
 This is not specific to a flight, but could be a trip to the grocery store, a meeting at school or a phone call with an intake worker to tell your ‘story’ yet again.
 These are wins.
 And if we look closely, we’ll find them in daily life.

 These wins are emotional wins, and they’re hidden.

 Expended emotional energy is often invisible and unnoticed.
 Keeping ourselves regulated, attentive and available for our children can be exhausting.
 (For more on self-regulation, see our past blog post here.)
 So let’s shine a light and notice it!
 Let’s celebrate our daily wins!
-Maybe it is getting through an appointment with children in tow, making a dinner that everyone eats, finally getting around to making that call for an appointment, taking the time to get outside or exercise, leaving your phone in the kitchen while you play with your child in the living room, meeting a deadline at work, successfully navigating a behavior as described so beautifully here, or supporting your child’s social-emotional development like described in our recent post; How to Win When You Play to Lose.
+Maybe it is getting through an appointment with children in tow, making a dinner that everyone eats, finally getting around to making that call for an appointment, taking the time to get outside or exercise, leaving your phone in the kitchen while you play with your child in the living room, meeting a deadline at work, “>supporting your child’s social-emotional development like described in our recent post; How to Win When You Play to Lose.